Rick Azar: Azar doing radio in North Carolina

 Azar lived in Pinehurst, North Carolina with his wife Edith, and hosted a weekly jazz radio program on WLHC-FM Life 103.1 through at least the late 2000s.

 Personal life

+Azar was born in Buffalo but grew up in Brooklyn before returning to Buffalo at the start of World War II.

 Azar was a graduate of St. Joseph's Collegiate Institute and Canisius College; he chose the surname Azar as a nod to his Hispanic ancestry, as many Spaniard names ended with "-azar."
 His brother, Carlos Carballada, briefly served as interim mayor of Rochester, New York in 2011 and currently serves as Rochester's commissioner of community and economic development.
 With his wife, he had four children.
 He spent much of his retirement in Whispering Pines, North Carolina before returning to Buffalo in 2014.

 Azar wrote a memoir, "Tales From Azar's Attic".

 Azar died March 25, 2021, at age 91 at Millard Fillmore Suburban Hospital in Williamsville, New York, following years of old age-related decline.